Off the Trolley

-Off the Trolley is a 1919 American short comedy film featuring Harold Lloyd.
+Off the Trolley is a 1919 American silent comedy short film featuring Harold Lloyd.

 Plot

 Bebe and Snub are employees on a trolley car.
 Harold sneaks the fare from Bebe's coin dispenser to board the vehicle for the purpose of romantically pursuing her.
 Among other adventures, Harold ends up helping to foil an armed robbery of the trolley by two bandits.